Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 ENVE’s measurements show the average SES 4.5 weighs about 100 grams less overall than the 4.5 AR did and, more importantly, their deeper, wider rims weigh about 110 grams less than the first-generation ones.

 My demo ENVE 4.5 wheelset came in at 1518 grams with the Shimano/SRAM 11-speed HG freehub (a SRAM XDR 12-speed one weighs about 20 less) and with the wheels taped but with no valve stems in place.
 That still puts it about 50 grams heavier than the actual weights of the narrower and shallower Bontrager RSL 51 and Campagnolo Bora Ultra 45 wheelsets and 140 grams more than the US$4200 Zipp 454 NSW.
-The difference accelerating from a dead stop is minimally better with the Bontrager and Campy, and more noticeably so with the Zipp.
+The difference accelerating from a dead stop is minimally better with the Bontrager and Campy and more noticeably so with the Zipp.

 While more and more rims come through pre-taped with valve stems in place these days, ENVE continues to send you tape and stems to install yourself.
 This video demonstrates how to install ENVE tape; ignore the part at the beginning about using clincher tires – it doesn’t apply to the current line of SES wheels.

 ENVE justifies this DIY approach by wanting to give you or your retailer the option to adjust the internal nipples for spoke tension and wheel true before applying the tape that covers access to the nipples.
 Internal nipples reduce the drag of external ones by 0.75 watts per wheel in ENVE’s wind tunnel tests.
-Nothing to sneeze at for those who believe in marginal gains.
+It’s nothing to sneeze at for those who believe in marginal gains.

 I don’t know about you, but even with all the wheels I test, I’ve never found the need to have a tension meter or trueing stand on my workbench.
-Hand and eye inspection can detect true outliers and even with them, I’m not wrench enough to start messing with my spoke nipples.
+Hand and eye inspection can detect true outliers, and even with them, I’m not wrench enough to start messing with my spoke nipples.

 I expect that ENVE ships very few wheels that are out of tolerance.
-Heck, they were one of the first to offer 5-year parts and labor warranties on their wheels.
+Heck, they were among the first to offer 5-year parts and labor warranties on their wheels.
 So, they likely have a pretty good fix on the quality of their wheels, all of which are made in their United States factory.
-I would think most of us and our store mechanics would prefer ENVE tape their rims before shipping them to our doorsteps even though some of us have become pretty good at taping them ourselves over the years.
+I would think most of us and our store mechanics would prefer ENVE tape their rims before shipping them to our doorsteps, even though some of us have become pretty good at taping them ourselves over the years.

 If a wheel were to come in with spoke tension or true that’s not up to spec, I believe their warranty should pay a trained mechanic to adjust the nipples and retape the rim.